On contact cosmetic surgery: Linear algebra computations

-\begin{proof}[Proof of Lemma~\ref{tbleqm3and2surgery}] To compute the signature, we show that the intersection matrix $Q$ of $X_{2}$ has only one positive eigenvalue.
+Form this one can easily compute the claimed value for $c_1^2(X_{-2})$. \end{proof} \begin{proof}[Proof of Lemma~\ref{tbleqm3and2surgery}] To compute the signature, we show that the intersection matrix $Q$ of $X_{2}$ has only one positive eigenvalue.
 To achieve this, we recall that the eigenvalues are the zeros of the characteristic polynomial of $Q$.
 So, we will prove that the characteristic polynomial has only one positive solution.
 We use Descartes' rule of sign, which says that if a single-variable polynomial with real coefficients has $j$ sign change when ordered by descending variable exponent, then there are $j-2l$ positive roots where $l$ is a non-negative number \cite[pp. 89-93]{Struik1969}.
-Thus, if there is only one sign change then there is exactly one positive root.
+Thus, if there is only one sign change, then there is exactly one positive root.

 We compute the characteristic polynomial using the principle minors.
-Recall that a principle minor of a $n\times n$ matrix $M$ of size $i$ is the determinant of the $i\times i$ matrix obtained by deleting some number of rows of $Q$ and the corresponding columns.
+Recall that a principal minor of a $n\times n$ matrix $M$ of size $i$ is the determinant of the $i\times i$ matrix obtained by deleting some number of rows of $Q$ and the corresponding columns.
 Let $E_i(M)$ denote the sum of principal minors of size $i$.
 Then, the characteristic polynomial of matrix $M$ is

-see \cite[Section~1.2]{HJ}.
+see \cite[Section~1.2]{HornJohnson2013}.

-Thus to show $Q$ has only one positive eigenvalue we must show that the signs of the $E_i(Q)$ alternate as $i$ increases except at one place.
+Thus, to show $Q$ has only one positive eigenvalue, we must show that the signs of the $E_i(Q)$ alternate as $i$ increases except at one place.
 In fact, we will show that the $E_i(Q)$ alternate, except $E_{k+1}(Q)$ and $E_{k+2}(Q)$ will have the same sign.
 We prove this inductively.
 Clearly $E_1(Q)$ is just the trace of $Q$ and so has sign $(-1)^1$.
-For $E_2(Q)$ we note that the $2\times 2$ principle submatrices are either block matrices (with $1\times 1$ blocks) or $2\times 2$ matrices with all non-zero entries.
-In the former case the determinant will be the product of two negative numbers and hence it will be positive.
-In the latter case the possible matricies are
+For $E_2(Q)$, we note that the $2\times 2$ principal submatrices are either block matrices (with $1\times 1$ blocks) or $2\times 2$ matrices with all non-zero entries.
+In the former case, the determinant is the product of two negative numbers and, hence, is positive.
+In the latter case, the possible matrices are

 and each of these matrices has a determinant of sign $(-1)^2$.